the western US where dogs are in higher demand. These operations are done under the banner of his non-profit: Pet Rescue Pilots.

 Bellingham is a really charming town and the surrounding areas are beautiful.
 The town is small- a day is more than enough, but it has enough good restaurants and is well-located enough to be a good base for exploring the region.
 With more time, I would have headed up to Mount Baker and North Cascades National Park.

 Bellingham International Airport (BLI) is a hub for Allegiant with cheap nonstops all over the western US.
-As of June 2020 the only non-Allegiant flight is an Alaska Airlines flight from SeaTac.
+If you can’t fly directly in, the drive from Seattle is easy enough.